sampsyo/cs6120/content/blog/2019-11-13-strength-reduction-pass-in-llvm.md

 We evaluate our pass on the [embench-iot](https://github.com/embench/embench-iot) benchmark suite, which is a benchmark suite designed to test the performance of deeply embedded systems.
 The strength reduction pass is performed on each program to evaluate its correctness and efficiency.
 Experiments are performed on a server with an 2.20GHz Intel Xeon processor and 128GB memory.
 All programs are single-thread.

-To run the optimized program, we first use clang to emit LLVM IR of original program with all optimization pass disabled.
+To run the optimized program, we first use clang to emit LLVM IR of the original program with all optimization passes disabled.
 Then the IR is passed into LLVM opt, optimized with our pass and compiled into bitcode and objects.
 Finally we compile the object files into binary and run on physical machines.
 For each benchmark, there is one macro `CPU_MHZ` to control the number of times the top-level benchmark function executes.
 We set this number to 1000 to ensure that each benchmark is executed for a sufficient number of times.

 ```shell
 # generate LLVM IR for original program